Stakeholder analysis is one of the key steps to establishing support when starting a project.

 In this post you’ll learn all you need to know about stakeholder analysis:

-Stakeholder analysis is the process of collecting information about any person that will be impacted by (or can impact) your project.
+Stakeholder analysis is the process of identifying and collecting information about individuals or groups impacted by or able to influence your project.

 Conducting a stakeholder analysis will enable you to identify all your stakeholders as well as their needs and expectations.